-• Clean Energy: Research to provide understanding and scientific foundations for clean energy, including electrical and thermal energy storage; direct air capture of carbon dioxide; hydrogen production, storage, and use; solar energy conversion to electricity and fuels; and subsurface science.

-- Critical Materials/Minerals: Research to understand the fundamental properties of rare earth and platinum group elements to improve separation and extraction processes and to enable discovery and design of alternates to critical materials that will reduce or eliminate their need. - Fundamental Science to Transform Manufacturing: Research to understand fundamental chemical and materials processes for circular, clean, and scalable synthesis, processing, and fabrication; to advance transformational operando characterization and multiscale models and tools; and to co-design materials, processes, and products for functionality and use. - Artificial Intelligence and Machine Learning (AI/ML): Research to advance the approaches and use of data science and AI/ML to accelerate fundamental research for the discovery of new chemical mechanisms and material systems with exceptional properties and function, and to apply these techniques for effective user facility operations and interpretation of massive data sets. - Quantum Information Science (QIS): Research to advance understanding of quantum phenomena in systems that could be used for quantum information science, and the use of quantum computing in chemical and materials sciences research.
+- Clean Energy: Research to provide understanding and scientific foundations for clean energy, including electrical and thermal energy storage; direct air capture of carbon dioxide; hydrogen production, storage, and use; solar energy conversion to electricity and fuels; and subsurface science. - Critical Materials/Minerals: Research to understand the fundamental properties of rare earth and platinum group elements to improve separation and extraction processes and to enable discovery and design of alternates to critical materials that will reduce or eliminate their need. - Fundamental Science to Transform Manufacturing: Research to understand fundamental chemical and materials processes for circular, clean, and scalable synthesis, processing, and fabrication; to advance transformational operando characterization and multiscale models and tools; and to co-design materials, processes, and products for functionality and use. - Artificial Intelligence and Machine Learning (AI/ML): Research to advance the approaches and use of data science and AI/ML to accelerate fundamental research for the discovery of new chemical mechanisms and material systems with exceptional properties and function, and to apply these techniques for effective user facility operations and interpretation of massive data sets.

-(1) Materials Chemistry
+1. Materials Chemistry

-Technical Contact: Craig Henderson, Craig:Henderson@science.doe.gov
+Technical Contact: Craig Henderson, Craig.Henderson@science.doe.gov (Select Craig Henderson in PAMS) and Christopher Chervin, Christopher.Chervin@science.doe.gov

-This program supports scientific research on materials with a focus on the chemical synthesis, chemical control, and chemical dynamics of material composition and structure and a view to elucidating fundamental chemical aspects of materials' structure-property relationships.
-The major programmatic focus is on the discovery, design and synthesis of novel, energy-relevant materials with an emphasis on understanding the chemistry and chemical control of composition, structure, and function across the range of length scales from atomic to mesoscopic, and consequent materials properties.
-The desired outcome is fundamental knowledge of the chemistry of materials, which may be widely applied to the development of next-generation clean energy technologies in one or more of the BES priority areas.
+This program supports scientific research on materials with a focus on the chemical synthesis, chemical control, and chemical dynamics of material composition and structure and a view to elucidating fundamental chemical aspects of materials' structure-property relationships and resulting functionality.
+The major programmatic focus is on the discovery, design and synthesis of novel, energy-relevant materials with an emphasis on understanding the chemistry and chemical control of composition, structure, and processes across the length scales of materials beyond molecular, from which the consequent materials properties and functionalities emerge.
+The desired outcome is fundamental knowledge of the chemistry of materials, which may be widely applied to the development of next-generation, energy-relevant materials while contributing to one or more of the four BES priority areas previously listed.

-For the early career program, the topic for applications in response to this year's FOA is strictly limited to scientific understanding of chemical phenomena observed to play a role in the synthesis, function, or degradation of energy-relevant materials.
-To be considered, applications to the FY 2023 BES Materials Chemistry Early Career Research Program must propose research involving chemical aspects of materials that meet ALL of the following criteria:
+Applications MUST propose hypothesis-driven research leading to scientific understanding of chemical phenomena observed to play a role in the synthesis, function, or degradation of energy-relevant materials.
+Further, to be considered for this year's Early Career Research Program applications must propose basic research in one of these four (4) topical areas: